khalyomede/browser-worker/README.md

 ### Skip waiting other service workers before installing the new one

-In this example, you will be able to tell your browser to instantly install your service worker when at page load.
-This is very useful if you want to make sure your service worker is always at the latest version possible.
-Without this, new service workers have to wait before installing, which could defer any changes you perform (I personnaly always use it).
+In this example, you will be able to tell your browser to install your service worker when at page load as soon as possible.

+This is very useful if you want to make sure your service worker is always at the latest version.
+Without this, new service workers wouls have to wait before installing, which could defer any changes you perform (I personnaly always use it).

 ```javascript
 // myapp/service-worker.js